daniel-molina/visualequation/doc/FORMALISM.md

 >
 > `1 + (3 * 2)`

-A **primitive** of a subequation S is:

-*   If S is a symbol, S.
-*   If S is a block, the leading operator of S or a **primitive** of a S-par.

-A **symbol of a subequation S** is a primitive of S which is a symbol.

-An **operator of a subequation S** is a primitive of S which is an op.

 A subequation S **contains** or **has** a subequation SUB if SUB is a subeq of S.

 > **Property** (probably the most used in visual equation):
 >
-> There is a natural map between any primitive of a subequation S and every
+> There is a natural map between every any-level primitive of a subequation S
-> subequation SB of S:
+> and every subequation SB of S:
 >
->*  If the primitive is a symbol SY -> SY.
+>*  For a any-level symbol SY of S, SY.
->*  If the primitive is an operator OP -> the block of which OP is the leading
+>*  For a any-level operator OP of S, the block B which has OP as lop-B.
->   operator (the OP-block).

-A **N-level superquation** SP of a subequation SB in a subequation S, SB being a subequation of S and N a positive integer, is a subeq such that:
+A **N-level superequation SP of a subequation SB in a subequation S**, SB being a subequation of S and N > 0, is a subeq such that:

-*   It is a subequation of S, and
+*   SP is a subequation of S, and
-*   SB is a N-level subequation of it.
+*   SB is a N-level subequation of SP.

-The **nesting level**, or simply the **level**, of a N-level superequation of a subequation in another subequation is the (positive) value N.
+The **nesting level**, or simply the **level**, of a N-level superequation of a subequation in another subequation is the (strictly positive) value N.

-A **superquation** (**supeq**) of a subeq SB in a subequation S is a N-level superquation of SB in S for any positive value of N.
+A **superquation** (**supeq**) of a subeq SB in a subequation S is a N-level superquation of SB in S for any N > 0.

-A subequation SB **has a superequation** SP in subequation S if SP is a superquation of SB in S.
+A subequation SB **has a superequation** SP in subequation S if SP is a superequation of SB in S.

 > **Note**: *When it is said **A supeq of SB**, it is understood that it refers
 > to a supeq of SB in equation to which SB belongs (the biggest scenario).